Hearsy LogoHearsy

 The catch: voice commands (everything in the tables above) only work in English.
 If you're dictating in French or Spanish, you're inserting text only — no voice-based formatting or editing.

-Where Google Docs voice typing works#
+Where voice typing works (and doesn't)#

 The voice typing panel appears only when you're editing the main body of a document.
 It does not appear in: